The Ultimate Guide to Gut Health

 Nourishment and gut health

 The key role of the gastrointestinal tract is to absorb nutrients from food.
-So, having a gut that functions correctly (that can also keep out any nasties) and absorb nutrients from food is essential to achieving optimal health.
+So, having a gut that functions correctly and absorb nutrients from food is essential to achieving optimal health.
 The microbiome also contains bacteria that produce nutrients, like short-chain fatty acids that feed cells of the digestive wall, other bacteria, and can be taken up into the body to use as fuel.
 These and other chemicals produced by bacteria in the gut also act as messengers that provide a metabolic interaction between the host (you) and the microbiota and digestive environment.2

 Inflammation and immunity and gut health